The North Texas Community Foundation supports land conservation efforts

 Grant amounts are based on project scope and need within a range of $5,000-$25,000 per organization.

 Funding is available for agencies, as well as land trusts, engaged in land conservation and/or education efforts in the following counties: Tarrant, Parker, Johnson, Young, Jack, Denton, Wise, Hood, Somervell, Bosque, and Hill.
 To be considered for a grant, applicants must be nonprofit, tax-exempt organizations (under section 501(c)(3) of the U.S. Internal Revenue Code).

 The Animal Welfare and Land Conservation Grant Cycle will open in August 2019.
 Grants will be awarded in November.

 For more information about the fund, please contact Garrett March at email@example.com or call 817.877.0702.

 Anita Berry Martin

 In the 1960s and 70s, Mrs. Martin attained professional success in the male-dominated sphere of computer systems engineering.
 Her personal interests in genetics fueled her second career in Arabian horse breeding.
-Her enterprise, Greystone Arabians became one of the premier Arabian breeding and show horse ranches in the country.
-Mrs. Martin worked with various Arabian horse organizations to support the Cook Children’s Hospital.
-Based on her professional background and personal interests, close family members recommended that the Anita Berry Martin memorial Fund award grants to agencies in North Texas that provide services in support of land and wildlife conservation equine therapy or equine welfare.
+Her enterprise, Greystone Arabians, became one of the premier Arabian breeding and show horse ranches in the country.
+Mrs. Martin worked with various Arabian horse organizations to support Cook Children’s Hospital.
+Based on her professional background and personal interests, close family members recommended that the Anita Berry Martin Memorial Fund award grants to agencies in North Texas that provide services in support of land conservation, equine therapy or equine welfare.